YashKarthik/Python-for-Research-edX-Harvard/README.md

 # Course-Python-for-research
-edX course: Python for research by Harvard, homework
+Homework for edX course: Python for research by Harvard: